 We’ve been playing around with different variations of homemade organic red salsa and I really like this one!

 If you don’t know much about peppers, here is a guide to the heat!
 Also, a lot of the heat comes from the veins and seeds.
 Even with a jalapeño, that is a little too much for me so I usually cut out the veins and remove the seeds.
+Wear gloves!

-- 1 28oz can whole tomatoes
+- 1 28 oz can whole tomatoes (or 15 Roma tomatoes)

-- 1 small yellow onion
+- 1/2 small yellow onion

-- 3 cloves garlic
+- 1 clove garlic

-- 1 green bell pepper
+- 1 Poblano pepper